miklevin/MikeLev.in/_posts/2024-10-21-local-ai-awareness-training.md

 hacking the system, although I'm sure a superintelligent AI could find a way to exploit this.

-## Defending Against Code Execution with Rigid Class Constraints
+### Defending Against Code Execution with Rigid Class Constraints

 No, rather this is just a bunch of JSON machine instructions for putting through an instruction interpreter.
-It's exactly as save as you program the following bit to be.
+It's exactly as safe as you program the following bit to be.
 And hopefully you can see the defenses I took of using the original
 ***base class*** that the user themselves use to ***"execute"*** the code, meaning it's on some pretty rigid rails.
 It can only do what `BaseApp` is